The question Felix Hernandez has had throughout his career was whether his talent was as big as his dreams, because his dreams were perfect.

 “I think he expects that, too,” Saunders said.

 There was one thing Hernandez needed Wednesday he couldn’t provide for himself – a run.
-No matter how many consecutive outs he had put up, Tampa Bay’s Jeremy Hellickson was pitching nearly as well.
+No matter how many consecutive outs he’d put up, Tampa’s Jeremy Hellickson was pitching nearly as well.

 Shortstop Brendan Ryan, batting .198 before his first at-bat, singled to open the third inning but, two outs later, remained at first base.
 With designated hitter Jesus Montero up, Ryan stole second base and scrambled all the way to third when Hellickson threw a wild pitch.